digital-land/digital-land/content/guidance/developer-contributions/update-your-developer-contributions-web-page.md

 The page must list the persistent URLs as defined above.
 The URLs must be written out in full.
 (The URL should not change.
 However, if it ever does change, [you must tell us](https://digital-land.github.io/guidance/developer-contributions/update-the-national-register-of-developer-contributions/).)

+You must state on this web page that the data is provided under the [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 {{% pagination-component %}}
 {{% pagination-prev href="create-your-csv-files.md" text="Step 1: Create your CSV files" %}}
 {{% pagination-next href="update-the-national-register-of-developer-contributions.md" text="Step 3: Update the national register of developer contributions" %}}